 The plane ride from Manila to Palawan was a short one.
 The best part was enjoying the awe-inspiring view out the window at take-off and landing!

 First thing first – we met up with our tour guide, Eric, and local driver as soon as we landed.
-We checked in at our hotel, grabbed breakfast, then started our eventful, busy first day with city tour.
+We checked in at our hotel, grabbed breakfast, then started the first day of our honeymoon in Palawan with city tour.

 Puerto Princesa City Tour Main Attractions